matned666/dog-search-engine/README.md

 You have to add your database name, host, and user with <br />
 privileges, of course password and mapping class to entities.<br />

-## GUIDE
-USE:<br />
-Choose your desired table and search by pressing enter or search button.
-That's all<br />
-"a%" gives all entries on letter 'a'<br />
-"al%" entries on 'al'<br />
-...<br />
-- you can open advanced search options.<br />
-- you can check fields to show in your search TODO<br />
-- you can check fields to show TODO<br />

 ## INSTALLATION
 BEFORE RUNNING:<br />
 Configure your database data in Hibernate.cfg.xml<br />